Mushroom

 Health Benefits

-• Rich in antioxidants to help protect cells from damage and reduce chronic disease risk.
+- Rich in antioxidants to help protect cells from damage and support immune function.

-• Low in calories and fat, making them a healthy addition to weight management diets.
+- Low in calories and fat, making them a healthy addition to any diet for weight management.

 Storage Tips

-To maintain freshness, store mushrooms in a paper bag in the refrigerator.
-Avoid storing them in plastic bags, as this can trap moisture and cause them to become slimy.
+Store fresh mushrooms in the refrigerator in their original packaging or a paper bag to allow them to breathe.
+Avoid storing them in airtight plastic bags, which can trap moisture and cause them to spoil quickly.
 Whole mushrooms generally last longer than sliced ones.
-For longer storage, mushrooms can be sauteed and then frozen for up to several months.
-Avoid washing until just before use.
+For longer storage, mushrooms can be sautéed and then frozen for up to a month.

 Marnirni-apinthi Building, Lot Fourteen,